 Each year schools across the state of Colorado are required to administer the Colorado Measures of Academic Success (CMAS).
 CMAS is an assessment designed to measure student mastery of the Colorado Academic Standards.
 CMAS includes testing in English Language Arts, Math, Science and Social Studies in grades 3-8 and Science and Social Studies only in 11th grade.
 9-11th graders take the SAT suite of assessments.

-The schedule for each school's assessment window and the amount of time students will be engaged in the state assessments are available closer to the testing window.
+The schedule for each school's assessment window will be posted in January 2019.
+Those schedules will also show the amount of time students will be engaged in the state assessments.

 Additionally, Weld RE-5J does administer a standardized assessment, NWEA MAP Growth to students in grades 3-11 in Reading, Language Arts and Math and only Math in grades K-2.